Sports leaders success

 This is an outstanding level of performance and we wish Olivia all the best for the fourth coming year and her future.

 Antony Green: Antony has done extremely well this year in Trampolining as he qualified for the Yorkshire U14’s team.
-This gained him entry to the National Competitions and came 4th overall in the country!
+This gained him entry to the National Competitions and he came 4th overall in the country!

 Dance has gone from strength to strength within Westfield and we have some amazing talent on show.
 Several of our students have competed at National Competitions either in teams, duos or individuals and have all done themselves extremely proud.
-These include Cole Broughton, Caitlin Lally, Amber Walker, Maddison Lycett Scarlett Pickford, Ellie Herrick and Amber Lidster.
+These include Cole Broughton, Caitlin Lally, Amber Walker, Maddison Lycett, Scarlett Pickford, Ellie Herrick and Amber Lidster.

-A further mention goes to Nadine Wragg who has performed at the Rotherham Theatre in a production of Chicago.
+A further mention goes to Nadine Wragg who performed at the Rotherham Theatre in a production of Chicago.
 This is a wonderful achievement and shows just how good she is to be in a production of a show that is on the West End and Broadway.

 This year has seen some amazing talent within girls Football at Westfield.
 The girls U14’s have been entered in to the National Competition which is a great achievement.
 They have also entered into two Futsal competitions where they were second overall in the Sheffield United Competition and semi-finalists in the Futsal National Finals.
-This is a tremendous achievement that can be built on into next year.
-Chene Muir has had an outstanding year, whereby she has remained in the England set up and is working hard in the development squad.
+This is a tremendous achievement that can be built on next year.
+Chene Muir has had an outstanding year, remaining in the England set up and is working hard in the development squad.
 Chene and Molly Barlow are also involved in the Sheffield United Women’s Academy which is another wonderful achievement, well done girls.
 Annie Molloy has had a great year of football along with her sister and Lilly Robertson as they have been abroad with their local team.
 However Annie has been selected for a trial with Sheffield United and we all hope the best for her future.

 This has been an exceptional year yet again for football at Westfield.
 There is so much talent within our school in this sport and here is a rundown of what has been achieved over this year.

-Louie Marsh, Callum Hiddleston and Oliver Arblaster won the Riviera Cup in Rimini this year, which they represented Sheffield United Academy.
+Louie Marsh, Callum Hiddleston and Oliver Arblaster won the Riviera Cup in Rimini this year, where they represented Sheffield United Academy.
 Some great talent on show and we hope moving forward you all gain scholars for the future.
 Our Y9 boys became the South Yorkshire Champions, as well as having three of their team representing South Yorkshire School boys.
 Well done to Louis Mattimore, Arjunveer Bassi and Daniel Nelson for this tremendous achievement and to the whole Y9 team.
 We had double Futsal success for the Y8 boys Futsal team and the Y10 boys Futsal team as they were both crowned the South Yorkshire and district champions.
 The Y10 boys went one step further by reaching the Futsal National finals where they met some very high quality outfits but managed to do themselves proud, especially Kurtis Havenhand who played two years up.
 Well done boys we are very proud of you.
 Finally well done to Oliver Enright and James Simmonite who have both secured entry into the Rotherham United Academy this year.

 As always Westfield has a strong Athletics tradition and this year has proven this.
 The following students have gained entry to this year’s Sheffield City Finals to represent Westfield: